Rationale and definition:

 Comments and limitations:

-One limitation is that data on adult mortality is limited, notably in low- income countries.4 This is especially true in the case of suicide, where stigma causes under-counting.
+One limitation is that data on adult mortality is limited, notably in low- income countries.

 Preliminary assessment of current data availability by Friends of the Chair: